Project Khanum’s

 🎓 Graduation Support

-Completion certificates, food rations for graduates, and celebration events recognizing their achievement and new career path.
+Completion certificates, meals for graduates, and celebration events recognising their achievement and new career path.

 Active job placement assistance connecting graduates with garment factories and tailoring shops, plus ongoing monitoring to ensure successful transitions and better opportunities.